A2Amir/Anomaly-Detection/README.md

+### Unsupervised learning
+Unsupervised learning does not use labelled data.
+Instead,this method assumes that the normal behaviour is the most frequently occurring.
+Normal instances are then deﬁned as the most frequently occurring patterns, and points or sequences deviating from these patterns are reported as anomalies.

 * Advantages – No labelled data needed – Widely applicable
 * Disadvantages – Relies on the assumption that normal instances are far more frequent than abnormal ones